Apply and adjust stroke properties

 - Add borders to images

-You can control the appearance of a stroke with color, weight, distribution, side, and end point properties.
+The stroke properties let you control the appearance of a stroke's color, weight, distribution, side, width, and end points.

 Note: When you select an object, Figma applies stroke properties to the entire layer.
-You can use edit object mode to adjust stroke properties for individual points.
+You can use vector edit mode to adjust stroke properties for individual points.

-Paint is the main property you’ll use to define the stroke.
-You can apply more than one paint (color) to a stroke.
-This includes gradient and image paints.
-Paints must share the same weight, position, and style properties.
+The stroke fill is the main property you’ll use to define the stroke.
+You can apply more than one fill to a stroke.
+Stroke fills share the same position, weight, width, and style properties.

-- Use the color picker to select a paint type, value, and opacity.
+- Use the color picker to select a fill type, value, and opacity

-- Click to add another paint to the current selection.
+- Click Add stroke fill to add another fill to the stroke

-- Select to remove the stroke from the selected layer.
+- Click the minus to remove the stroke fill from the selected layer

 Position